matthewkmayer/matthewkmayer.github.io/blag/content/post/build-ci-cd.md

 One way of doing CD by itself is to have a shell script checked into the repository.
 This script can do the repetitive work of creating a build and deploying it.
 The code can be continuously delivered if the committer runs the script after each commit.

+## A real world example of separation

+These concepts scale from single developer projects to massive corporations with a single repository for all projects.
+For example, I have a solo developer project that uses all three of these concepts separately.

+For Continuous Integration I either commit directly to the `master` branch or make a branch that lives for a few hours, then merge it back to `master`.

+I use [AWS CodeBuild](https://aws.amazon.com/codebuild/) to build, test and push a new Docker container of my code.

+Continuous Deployment is done manually: when the new Docker image is ready, I do a manual deploy on [AWS ECS](https://aws.amazon.com/ecs/) to push my changes to production.

 ## Wrapup

 **Continuous Integration** and **Continuous Delivery** are processes that tell humans what techniques to use with source control.

 **Build server** is a server, servers or a system that automatically builds and tests code.

-A followup blog post will show how these separate concepts can be put together and create an advantage bigger than the sum of its parts.
+A followup blog post will show how these separate concepts can be put together and create an advantage bigger than the sum of its parts: a true *CI/CD pipeline*.